By Dr. James M. Dahle, Emergency Physician, WCI Founder

-A very perceptive question.
-Indeed, there are situations where it does not make sense.
+There are situations where it does not make sense to purchase disability insurance.
 However, it is pretty unlikely that a resident or young attending is in one of those situations.
-I'll review the situations where it doesn't make sense in a moment, but first a few comments your question brought to mind.
+Today, we’ll walk through what you need to consider about this type of insurance policy and define the situations where buying disability insurance doesn't make sense.

 Don't Count On Another Way To Earn

-While we're all worried about losing our left thumb and thus our ability to intubate or operate or suture, the truth is that most disabilities that keep you from practicing medicine are also going to keep you from doing anything that is going to earn you anywhere near the same amount of money.
-Not to mention the fact that most doctors unfortunately aren't qualified to do anything that pays anywhere near the same salary.
-I think relying on anything but a passive or mostly passive income to replace disability insurance is probably a mistake.
+While we're all worried about losing our left thumb and thus our ability to intubate, operate, or suture, the truth is that most disabilities that keep you from practicing medicine are also going to keep you from doing anything that is going to earn you anywhere near the same amount of money.
+Most doctors unfortunately aren't qualified to do anything that pays anywhere near the same salary, so I think relying on anything but a passive or mostly passive income to replace disability insurance is probably a mistake.

-Seven Times When Disability Insurance Doesn't Make Sense
+Is Disability Insurance Worth It?
+Seven Times When It Doesn't Make Sense

 If you can afford to self-insure a risk, it is always cheaper, on average, to do so.
-There are costs of insurance, including commissions and profit and so an insurance company (at least one that wants to stay in business) always takes in more in premiums than it pays out in benefits.
-If you are financially independent, you are no longer depending on your income as a physician, and so no longer have an insurance need.
-It's very reasonable to drop a policy at that point.# 2 High Earning Spouses
+There are costs of insurance, including commissions and profit, and so an insurance company (at least one that wants to stay in business) always takes in more in premiums than it pays out in benefits.
+If you are financially independent, you are no longer depending on your income as a physician, and thus, you no longer have an insurance need.
+It's very reasonable to drop a policy at that point.

-If your spouse is also a high earner, and you are both comfortable living on the income of just one of you, then I think it is okay to forego disability insurance.
+If your spouse is also a high earner and you are both comfortable living on just one income, it's OK to forego disability insurance.
 There is a risk that both of you become disabled simultaneously, but that seems far too low to justify the price of two full-rate policies.
 I do not know of a company that offers a “second to become disabled” (similar to second to die life insurance) policy for a much cheaper rate.
 That product would make sense for a two-doc household.
-Keep in mind that if one of you is a pediatrician working part-time, and the other is the owner of a very successful plastics practice, it may still make sense to buy some disability insurance on the surgeon!
+Keep in mind that if one of you is a pediatrician working part-time and the other is the owner of a very successful plastics practice, it may still make sense to buy some disability insurance on the surgeon.

 The military does provide a disability benefit, including VA benefits.
 It is not nearly as good as the individual disability policies that most civilian docs buy, but it is better than a kick in the teeth.
 (It pays ~$3200 per month for a 100% disability if you're married with children.)
-Unfortunately, it is also particularly difficulty for active duty military folks to purchase individual disability policies.
-Combine these two issues and it may make sense for an active duty military doc to not own disability insurance.
+Unfortunately, it is also particularly difficult for active-duty military folks to purchase individual disability policies.
+Combine these two issues and it may make sense for an active-duty military doc to not own disability insurance.

 Most disability insurance agents like to gloss over the fact that we all have a disability policy.
-It isn't a particularly great one, and the benefit isn't very high, but there is a policy included in your Social Security benefits.
-If you are particularly frugal, or have a significant nest egg already, AND you are okay with the fact that this policy is much less likely to pay than a typical individual disability policy, then it may make sense to skip a disability policy.
+It isn't a particularly great one and the benefit isn't very high, but there is a policy included in your Social Security benefits.
+If you are particularly frugal or have a significant nest egg already AND you're OK that this policy is much less likely to pay than a typical individual disability policy, then it may make sense to skip a disability policy.
 But when I say “frugal,” I really mean it.
-I recently saw my Social Security disability benefit and it's less than $2K a month.
+I recently saw my Social Security disability benefit and it's less than $3,000 a month.
 That's not going to cut it for most attendings, including me.

-You mentioned a “trust fund” as an exception and obviously since that would make you financially independent you would not need disability insurance.
+A “trust fund” is an exception since that would make you financially independent, and you would not need disability insurance.
 However, there are other types of family assistance that may fill your need for disability insurance.
-If your parents would support you and then leave you most of their assets or if you have a rich uncle or sister who would provide for you if you were disabled, then you can probably get away without insurance.
-I wouldn't do that to my family members, but in the right family ….it would be far cheaper to rely on each other than to each individually insure against risks like disability.
+If your parents would support you and leave you most of their assets or if you have a rich uncle or sister who would provide for you if you were disabled, then you can probably get away without insurance.
+I wouldn't do that to my family members, but in the right family … it would be far cheaper to rely on each other than to each individually insure against risks like disability.

 While the need for a medical student or resident to have disability insurance is probably never higher, the fact is that income is limited.
-An attending can afford to spend 2-3% of his income on a “luxury” like disability insurance.
-Most residents can too.
-But sometimes, when you're choosing between rent, food, and medicine, perhaps it isn't too unreasonable to delay the purchase of disability insurance until completion of training.
-It's a big risk, but I can understand somebody running it.
+An attending can afford to spend 2-3% of her income on a “luxury” like disability insurance.
+Most residents can, too.
+But sometimes, when you're choosing between rent, food, and medicine, it isn't unreasonable to delay the purchase of disability insurance until the completion of training.
+It's a big risk, but I can understand somebody running with it.
 I suppose if you were really ill and the price at which disability insurance was offered to you was ridiculous, that might also not be worth purchasing.
-But in general with disability insurance, pre-existing conditions are simply excluded rather than used to increase your price.
+But in general with disability insurance, preexisting conditions are simply excluded rather than used to increase your price.